The former Bungendore Courthouse sits on the traditional land of the Ngambri people.

 A ball in the Bungendore Courthouse in 1880

 It might seem unthinkable today, but in 1880, the magistrates consented to the use of the Courthouse for holding a ball, in this case the Oddfellow’s Ball, Oddfellows being the Independent Order of Odd Fellows (IOOF).9

 Courthouse gardens in 1881 – improved by the local constabulary

 It seemed that Senior Constable F. Nelson, the local constable at the time, was rather garden-minded.
 It was reported that he had received a ‘splendid assortment of ornamental trees and shrubs from the botanical gardens, Sydney’, and had been planting them around the Courthouse.
 His efforts did not go unnoticed, the correspondent saying further that since his arrival, ‘..a decided improvement is visible in the Courthouse and its surroundings, he having beautified the grounds by plots of flowers, etc, and provided many necessaries which were much required.’10

 Winter silhouettes of deciduous trees reveal colourful sandstone wall of the Colonial Bungendore Courthouse.

 Public alcohol and drug education in the Courthouse

-In 1863 a lecture was given in the Courthouse in connection with the local Total Abstinence Society.
-The lecture subject was “On certain Narcotics and Stimulants, their legitimate uses, and national abuses.”.
+The local Total Abstinence Society delivered a lecture in the Courthouse in 1863.
+The topic was “On certain Narcotics and Stimulants, their legitimate uses, and national abuses.”.

-Excellent attendance was reported and, curiously ‘an unusually large proportion of ladies’.
+Excellent attendance was reported.
+Curiously it was noted, there was ‘an unusually large proportion of ladies’.
 The correspondent noted that the lecture was well received and listened to with ‘unabated interest’.
-Further observations were made by the Reverend at the end.11
+Additional observations were made by the Reverend at the end.11

 Bungendore Courthouse as a polling booth in 1899